enasequence/webin-portal/README.md

 `docker build -t webin-portal --build-arg configuration=dev --build-arg basePath=/ena/dev/submit/webin/ .`

+The above command will create a docker image configured with dev profile.

 ## Docker image run (for local system only)

-`docker run --name webin-portal-container -d -p 8080:80 webin-portal` The application will be running in `http://localhost:8080//ena/dev/submit/webin/`
+`docker run --name webin-portal-container -d -p 8080:80 webin-portal`

+The application will be running in `http://localhost:8080//ena/dev/submit/webin/`

 ## Docker image build (for local run/ test only)